990adjustments/Wffle/README.md

 Installation
 ------------

+This script requires After Effects CS3 or later.

 Just place the script in your After Effects scripts directory.
 The script is also dockable so you can place the script in the After Effects ScriptUI folder.